 Emperor Franz Joseph himself laid the final stone on October 19th.
 Unsurprisingly, then, the first music to fill the Konzerthaus was Joseph Haydn’s Kaiserlied (the melody for the official anthem of the Austrian Empire).

-Over 100 years later, and it’s second only to the Musikverein in terms of prestige as a venue for orchestral performances; compositions by the likes of Richard Strauss, Zemlinsky, Schönberg, and others enjoyed world premieres here.
+Over 100 years later, and the location’s second only to the Musikverein in terms of prestige as a venue for orchestral performances; compositions by the likes of Zemlinsky, Schönberg, and others enjoyed world premieres here.

 In contrast to its older colleague, the Konzerthaus offers a more eclectic, dare we say “adventurous”, programme of events and concerts that includes jazz, world music, Viennese folk, literary readings, and more.
 It’s also a venue for the Wien Modern contemporary music festival.